 Fee Payment Extension

-The U.S. Mission to Turkey understands that many visa applicants have paid the visa application processing fee and are still waiting to schedule a visa appointment.
+The U.S. Mission to Turkey understands that some K visa applicants have paid the visa application processing fee and are still waiting to schedule a visa appointment.
 At this time, we are only providing limited services due to health and safety concerns.
 In the meantime, rest assured that the U.S. Mission has extend the validity of your payment/fee until September 30, 2022.
 Please continue to monitor this site for information on when we will return to routine visa operations.